Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors

 where the effective Lagrangian $L_{ef}$ is the {\it Schur complement} \cite{schur} of the block matrix for the heavy modes:

-The first factor in Eq.~\eqref{eq:Schurcomplement-Eq6} may be understood as the fermionic partition function at a fixed frequency for the heavy modes, and the second factor is therefore the residual partition function (at fixed frequency) for the light modes, which are modified by the integration over the heavy modes (see Supplementary material). $L_{ef} (\omega, \textbf{p})$ is defined whenever the heavy block is invertible, which is the case if $|\omega|< |E_i (\textbf{p})-\mu| $ for $i \neq 1$.
-Under this condition the eigenvalue equation in Eq.~\eqref{eq:Especrum-BdG_Eq4} reduces to

-Although $L_{ef}(\omega, \textbf{p})$ is only a two-dimensional matrix, its computation involves an inversion of the $2(N-1)$-dimensional matrix, so for a general $\omega$ there is no obvious gain. $\omega=0$, however, is a solution only when
+The first factor in Eq.~\eqref{eq:Schurcomplement-Eq6} may be understood as the fermionic partition function at a fixed frequency for the heavy modes, and the second factor is therefore the residual partition function (at fixed frequency) for the light modes, which are modified by the integration over the heavy modes \cite{supplement}. $L_{ef} (\omega, \textbf{p})$ is defined whenever the heavy block is invertible, which is the case if $|\omega|< |E_i (\textbf{p})-\mu| $ for $i \neq 1$.
+Under this condition the eigenvalue equation in Eq.~\eqref{eq:Especrum-BdG_Eq4} reduces to $ \det L_{ef}(\omega, \textbf{p}) =0. $ Although $L_{ef}(\omega, \textbf{p})$ is only a two-dimensional matrix, its computation involves an inversion of the $(2N-2)$-dimensional matrix, so for a general $\omega$ there is no obvious gain. $\omega=0$, however, is a solution only when

-with $H_{ef} (\textbf{p}) = L_{ef} ( 0, \textbf{p} )$, and which may be called the effective Hamiltonian.
+with $H_{ef} (\textbf{p}) = L_{ef} ( 0, \textbf{p} )$, and which may be called the effective Hamiltonian \cite{berg}.
 We emphasize that only the solutions for zero modes of $H_{ef}(\textbf{p})$ are exactly the same as those for the original $H_{\rm BdG}(\textbf{p})$; the rest of their spectra differs.
 This is, however, all that is needed to understand the emergence of the BF surface, as we show next.

-{\it Bogoliubov-Fermi surface.} The effective Hamiltonian is two-dimensional and thus may be expanded in the Pauli basis
+{\it Bogoliubov-Fermi surface.}--The effective Hamiltonian is two dimensional and thus may be expanded in the Pauli basis